 You can find acad.pat in support folder.
 It should be something like C:\Users\YOURWINDOWSACCOUNT\AppData\Roaming\Autodesk\AutoCAD XXXX – English\RXX.0\enu\Support.
-Find acad.pat and open it with text editor like notepad or notepad ++.
+Find acad.pat and open it with text editors like notepad or notepad ++.
 Do not use Microsoft Word.
-I suggest you to make a backup of this file before you start to work.
+I suggest you make a backup of this file before you start to work.

 Paste it at the bottom most of your acad.pat file.

-There is a comment that if you add user defined hatch below that section, then when you upgrade your AutoCAD this file will be migrated properly.
+There is a comment that if you add user-defined hatch below that section, then when you upgrade your AutoCAD this file will be migrated correctly.

 However, I still avoid this method.

 Now save this file.
-Now you should immediately see your custom hatch in pattern list.
+You should immediately see your custom hatch in pattern list.

 Add support file search folder

-If you place all your custom hatch in your own folder, you can simply add support file search path.
+If you place all your custom hatch in your custom folder, you can add support file search path.
 Open AutoCAD options (type OP then enter).

 In files tab, below support file search path, add your folder.

-I always use the last method, and avoid the first one.
-So I never really have problem or may be benefits of the first method.
+I always use the last method and avoid the first one.
+So I never really have a problem or may be benefits of the first method.
 If you use the first one, why do you choose to use it?
 Will you recommend it instead of the last method?